katerlloyd/data_structures_tutorial/2-sets.md

 all_foods = union(groceries, desserts) # or you can write all_foods = groceries | desserts

-# all_foods will contain {"pizza", "brownies", "bacon", "cheese", "cookies", "tarts"}
+# all_foods will contain {"pizza", "tarts", "bacon", "cheese", "cookies", "brownies"}
 ```
 We can use the `intersection` function to find out what items are in both of the sets.